 Students with asthma may need special consideration regarding missed instruction, assignments, and testing when they miss class time due to flare-ups, going to the school nurse's office to take medicine, and visiting their doctors.

 Keep in mind that students with asthma can participate in school sports, phys-ed, and other activities.
 Students who have exercise-induced asthma (EIA) may need to use their inhalers before participating in physical activities.
-Students with EIA may have to take other precautions to avoid flare-ups — check with your students' parents.
+They might have to take other precautions to avoid flare-ups — check with your students' parents.

-Make sure your students with asthma have action plans to help prevent and manage flare-ups.
-You should know your students' asthma triggers and allow them to use their medicine when needed.
-If a student's symptoms worsen after taking medication, call the school nurse or 911.
+Make sure your students with asthma have written instructions from their doctor (called an asthma action plan), which tells them how to prevent and manage flare-ups.
+You should know your students' asthma triggers and let them use their medicine when needed.
+If a student's symptoms get worse after taking medicine, call the school nurse or 911.